-If you owe tax debt to HMRC an IVA could help.
-However whether it is an option will depend on a number of circumstances.
+If you owe tax debt to HMRC an IVA might be a sensible option for you.
+However whether they will accept the agreement depends on your circumstances.

-- Does the reason for the debt affect the decision?
+- Does the reason for your tax debt affect the decision?

 - What if you are a home owner?